 Applicants with previous SUSI Grant

-If you received your student grant from SUSI in the 2013/2014 academic year and you are continuing on the same course, you will be contacted by SUSI in May 2014.
+If you received your student grant from SUSI in the previous academic year and you are continuing on the same course, you will be contacted by SUSI.
 When you have received contact you need to login to your last year’s user account and make a renewal application as per instructions.

 Studentfinance.ie website also provides useful information for prospective students.